VxTi/cstride/README.md

 ## Stride Language Compiler

-Stride is a statically typed, JIT-compiled language built on top of the LLVM compiler toolchain.
-This project contains the Stride compiler, standard library, and IDE support for IntelliJ and VSCode.
+Stride is a statically typed, multi-paradigm, JIT-compiled systems programming language designed for high performance, safety, and developer productivity.
+Built on the LLVM compiler toolchain, Stride combines the efficiency of low-level languages like C++ with the modern, expressive syntax found in languages like TypeScript and Rust.

+Stride is tailored for performance-critical applications, systems programming, and high-performance computing, providing robust type safety, predictable memory management, and seamless integration with existing libraries.

 ### Project Structure